turingschool/career-development-curriculum/module_two/feedback_ii.md

 * Understand the role of active listening and assertion when taking in feedback
 * Prepare for and have a feedback conversation with your project partners

-#### Deliverable

-Have a feedback conversation and document it using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/feedback_conversation_reflection_guidelines.md)

 ### Communicating Feedback in Conversation
 Here is a basic template on how to conduct a feedback conversation: